-8.1 Overview
+1 Overview

+"Birds of a feather flock together."
 In the real-world online social networks, users also tend to form different social groups [2].
-Users belonging to the same groups usually have more frequent interactions with each other, while those in different groups will have less interactions on the other hand [61].
-Formally, such social groups form by users in online social networks are called the online social communities [52].
-Online social communities will partition the network into a number of components, where the intra-community social connections are usually far more dense compared with the inter-community social connections [52].
-Meanwhile, from the mathematical representation perspective, due to these online social communities, the social network adjacency matrix tend to be not only sparse but also low-rank [58].
+Users belonging to the same groups usually have more frequent interactions with each other, while those in different groups will have less interactions on the other hand [62].
+Formally, such social groups form by users in online social networks are called the online social communities [57].
+Online social communities will partition the network into a number of connected components, where the intra-community social connections are usually far more dense compared with the inter-community social connections [57].
+Meanwhile, from the mathematical representation perspective, due to these online